amarpan/how-to-write-a-README/README.md

 This tutorial assumes you already have some semblance of a README.
 If you're starting from scratch, however, download [my blank skeleton template](https://github.com/amarpan/blank-README-template/blob/main/README.md).

-For a quick review on README formatting, check out this no-nonsense [Markdown tutorial](https://www.markdowntutorial.com/). <br> For some a more in-depth reference, check out the official [GitHub-flavored Markdown documentation](https://github.github.com/gfm/).
+For a quick review on README formatting, check out [this no-nonsense Markdown tutorial](https://www.markdowntutorial.com/). <br> For a more in-depth reference, check out [the official GitHub-flavored Markdown documentation](https://github.github.com/gfm/).

 <h2  align="center">Header & Description</h2>